Arithmetics/NFL_ATS/README.md

 This is an attempt to create a website that will host the 2017 NFL ATS challenge.

-If work is completed in time this may also host a regular season challnege.
+If work is completed in time this may also host a regular season challenge.